yuriy-chumak/ol/doc/reference/json.md

 (file json)
 ===========

-JSON is *a de facto* industry standard for data exchange.
+JSON as a text-based data exchange format, and is *a de facto* industry standard for data exchange.
 Ol provides a library for working naturally with JSON-formed files, strings and streams.

 ```scheme